kwebster2/crud-lab/README.md

 an ID.

-**Note**: To implement IDs, it may be worth integrating another library in the reducer called cuid.
-You can see that we already imported it in the reducer file for you.
+**Note**: To implement IDs, it may be worth integrating another library in the RestaurantInput component called cuid.
+You can see that we already imported it in the RestaurantInput component file for you.
 The library will generate a unique id for you:

   ```javascript